'What's for Pud?' I'll tell ya what...

 Three hours later, disrobe the basin and place a plate on top, inverting the whole unit ever so swiftly.
 If you hesitate midway, you may find a substantial dripping of sauce in places where it isn’t welcome.

 Yes, it might look like a brain but don’t be put-off.
 It might look unsophisticated but this pudding is far more complex and luscious than it looks.
 Grab a spoon, dig in and let the sauce just flow.
 As the pastry deliquesces in the mouth, the tongue forms thoughts of a Demerara-crunchy, subtly bitter marmalade.
 Eat it how you like it – cream, custard or, like me, enjoy it just as it is.
-I promise it would put the most beatific smile on any face on anyone who consumes it.
-Even if they had just seen a half-naked, greased-up Michael Barry.
+I promise it would put the most beatific smile on any face on anyone who

-Tagged with: and
+Tagged with: What's For Pud? and St George's Day

 0 Comments: